Guideline 12.5 – Management after Return of Spontaneous Circulation (ROSC)

 Temperature Management

-A systematic review addressing targeted temperature management (TTM) was published in 2019,13 and an ILCOR Paediatric CoSTR was published as part of the 2019 CoSTR summary.14 In 2021, an evidence update was performed by the ILCOR PLS task force but did not identify sufficient new data to warrant repeating a systematic review.
+A systematic review addressing TTM was published in 2019,41 and an ILCOR Paediatric CoSTR was published as part of the 2019 CoSTR summary.17 In 2021, an evidence update was performed by the ILCOR PLS Task Force but did not identify sufficient new data to warrant repeating a systematic review.

 Glucose Control